lsimonidev/vue3-intro/README.md

 # vue3-intro

-This is my take on the Vue Mastery Free course [Intro to Vue 3](https://www.vuemastery.com/courses/intro-to-vue-3) using separate scoped components.
+This is my take on the Vue Mastery's Free course [Intro to Vue 3](https://www.vuemastery.com/courses/intro-to-vue-3) using separate scoped components.

 ## Project setup
 ```